apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Tanzania confirms intern believed taken by Hamas in Israel is dead**
+**The Vander Plaats primary is about to get its biggest test**

-You can read more about it [here](https://www.cbsnews.com/news/tanzania-intern-taken-by-hamas-in-israel-dead-clemence-felix-mtenga/).
+You can read more about it [here](https://www.politico.com/news/2023/11/17/desantis-bob-vander-plaats-2024-00127904).

 ## Requirements
 - Python 3.8